Toronto Raptors @ Chicago Bulls Picks and Predictions - March 18th 2026

 | Defensive Rebounds | 0.7 | 0.8 |

-For a quick scan, visit current NBA odds to compare updated lines.
-A quick refresh can reveal where the market is leaning.
+For a quick check, visit NBA odds to compare updated prices.
+A simple refresh can reveal where the market is moving.

 Raptors at Bulls Series History and Last Meeting